rhysmeister/aws-certified-solutions-architect-associated-exam-notes/README.md

 # aws-certified-solutions-architect-associated-exam-notes

-These notes are intend for quick review in preparation for the AWS.
-Certified Solutions Architect – Associate (SAA-C02) Exam.
+These notes are intend for quick review in preparation for the AWS Certified Solutions Architect – Associate (SAA-C02) Exam.

 ## Technologies